 HIV invades your CD4 cells, which are the body’s defence cells that fight off infection.
 HIV uses these cells to make additional copies of itself and in the process it destroys the CD4 cells.
 This leaves a person’s immune system weakened and it makes them susceptible to life-threatening infections like tuberculosis.

-There is still a great amount of uncertainty about HIV and scientists still don’t know why the human body cannot get rid of HIV like it does with other viruses.
-Over a period of time HIV destroys so many of your CD4 cells that your body can no longer fight the infection and it leads to AIDS.
+There is still a great amount of uncertainty about HIV.
+Scientists still don’t know why the human body cannot get rid of HIV as other viruses.
+Over time HIV destroys so many of your CD4 cells that your body can no longer fight the infection.
+This then leads to AIDS.

 HOW HIV SPREADS

-HIV is spread from an infected person to another through unprotected sex, hypodermic needles and blood transfusions that have been contaminated.
+HIV spreads from one infected person to another in various ways.
+These are mainly unprotected sex, hypodermic needles and blood transfusions that have been contaminated.
 An infected mother can transmit the disease to her child during childbirth or from breast milk.